KellerJordan/modded-nanogpt/README.md

 and therefore Shampoo can be thought of as a way to smooth out spectral steepest descent.
 The proposed optimizer can be thought of as a second way of smoothing spectral steepest descent, with a different set of memory and runtime tradeoffs compared to Shampoo.

 ---

-## Other general differences between this codebase and NanoGPT

-To simplify the code, some features have been removed, including text generation.
-And to obtain a training speed improvement, we have diverged from being a strict reproduction of the GPT-2 paper.

-The speedup is due to the following changes:
-- Increased learning rate by 3x
-- Switched to trapezoidal learning rate schedule following [7]
-- Switched to rotary embeddings and ReLU^2 activation
-- Removed the special initialization for linear layers before residuals.
-Instead, just scale down the output of the attention block by a fixed scalar.
-- Removed all affine scale and bias parameters from the architecture, and switched to RMSNorm (actually this causes a slight slowdown, and I just did it to reduce code complexity)
-- Switched from AdamW to new optimizer, and removed learning rate warmup

----